Man seeks N6.8m for infant son's heart surgery

 By Chioma Obinna

-The father of one-year-old boy, Mr. Isaac Abba,, has appealed to well-meaning Nigerians to help raise funds for his son’s urgent heart surgery.
+The father of a one year old boy, Mr. Isaac Abba,, has appealed to well-meaning Nigerians to help raise funds for his son’s urgent heart surgery.

-According to medical doctors handling his son’s case, the child, Gabriel, is suffering from a ventricular septal defect, also known as a ‘hole in the heart.’
+According to medical doctors handling his son’s case, the child, Gabriel, is suffering from a ventricular septic defect, also known as a ‘hole in the heart.’

 Abba, in a chat with Vanguard, explained that Gabriel was born through a cesarean session on November 12, 2022.